 - What did you notice about this passage?

 - What does this teach you about God?

-- How are you challenged to live differently according to Romans 8:31-39?
+- How are you challenged to live differently according to 1 Peter 5:7?

 Take a moment to pray as you close out your reflection time.
-Focus our prayers today on God helping us activate our faith even when our feelings are telling us to be fearful.
+Focus our prayers today on God himself becoming our everything and allowing our prayer life to increase our closeness to him.